mre/endler.dev/content/2025/choosing-rust/index.md

 Back in the day when I started corrode, people always mentioned that Rust wasn't used in production.
 As a consequence, we started the ['Rust in Production'](https://corrode.dev/podcast/) podcast to show that companies choose Rust for real-world applications.
 However, people don't like to be proven wrong, so that conspiracy theory has now morphed into "Big Rust" trying to take over the world.

-Let's look at some of the claims made in the blog post and Twitter thread and how these could be debunked pretty easily.
+Let's look at some of the claims made in the blog post and Twitter thread and see how these could be debunked pretty easily.

 > "GNU Core Utils has basically never had any major security vulnerabilities in its entire existence"

 If only that were true.
 A [quick CVE search](https://www.cve.org/CVERecord/SearchResults?query=coreutils) shows multiple security issues over the decades, including buffer overflows and path traversal vulnerabilities.
 Just a few months ago, a [heap buffer under-read](https://nvd.nist.gov/vuln/detail/CVE-2025-5278) was found in `sort`, which would cause a leak of sensitive data if an attacker sends a specially crafted input file.

-The GNU core utils are one of the most widely used software packages worldwide with billions of installations and hundreds (thousands?) of developers looking at the code.
+The GNU coreutils are one of the most widely used software packages worldwide with billions of installations and hundreds (thousands?) of developers looking at the code.
-Yet, vulnerabilities still happen.
+Yes, vulnerabilities still happen.
-It is not easy to write secure C code.
+No, it is not easy to write correct, secure C code.
-Not even if you're extra careful.
+Not even if you're extra careful and disciplined.

 `ls` is 5k lines long.
 (Check out the [source code](https://github.com/coreutils/coreutils/blob/master/src/ls.c)).
 That's a lot of code for printing file names and metadata and a big attack surface!

->Rust can only ever match C performance at best and is usually slower"
+> "Rust can only ever match C performance at best and is usually slower"

 Work by [Trifecta](https://trifectatech.org/initiatives/codegen/) shows that it is possible to write Rust code that is faster than C in some cases.
 Especially in concurrent workloads and with memory safety guarantees.